timsinashok/oh-my-latex/README.md

 ## 📝 Usage

 1. Enter your text in the left panel
-2. Click "Convert & Insert" to convert the text to LaTeX and inser at cursor position in the latex tab
+2. Click "Convert & Insert" to convert the text to LaTeX and enter at the cursor position in the latex tab
 3. The converted LaTeX code appears in the right panel
-4. Use the copy button to copy the LaTeX code to clipboard
+4. Use the copy button to copy the LaTeX code to the clipboard

 ## 🔍 Error Handling